-All lighting proposed on the exterior of the individual units shall designed as full cut-off fixtures or have shielding method to direct light downwards and do not glare onto adjacent properties or skyward in accordance with this Code section (Condition).
+All lighting proposed on the exterior of the individual units shall designed as full cut-off fixtures or have shielding method to direct light downwards and do not glare onto adjacent properties or skyward in accordance with this Code section (Condition 10.2).

 The parking areas in the shared/common area between 37th St and the individual lots shall be in compliance with FCC 10-37-4-B and C. Lighting shall be provided at minimum of 2-foot candles and a maximum of 5-foot candles for pedestrian and vehicular safety.
-The lighting poles shall not exceed 20 feet from average grade level to the top of the light fixture (Condition).
+The lighting poles shall not exceed 20 feet from average grade level to the top of the light fixture (Condition 10.3).

-The required lighting plans shall be submitted to the planning department for review prior to issuance of building permit (Condition).
+The required lighting plans for individual dwelling units shall be submitted to the planning department for review prior to issuance of building permit (Condition 10.4).
 This criterion is conditioned to be met.